stgnet/bulkexts/README.md

 number of records to create.

     # php create_bulk.php
+    -or-
+    # php create_swvx.php

-The bulkext.csv now contains a large number of records that are ready to be uploaded into FreePBX's bulk extension upload tool.
+The bulkext.csv or swvxext.csv now contains a large number of records that are ready to be uploaded into FreePBX's or Switchvox's bulk extension upload tool.